Deployment Guide

 docker-compose --file /srv/syn/00.optic/docker-compose.yaml logs -f

-The admin user created on the Cortex should now be able to login to the Synapse UI
+The admin user created on the Cortex should now be able to log in to the Synapse UI

 at https://<yournetloc>